Table of Contents

 The process of strengthen and creating the magnetic field of Alternator by providing the necessary direct current to the field winding of the Alternator.
 A rotor with just four poles rotor coils are excited with a DC power source by separate dc source called exciter.

-Function of the excitation:
+The function of the excitation:

 - Supply direct current to the field winding for creating magnetic field